htcondor/htcondor/docs/overview/exceptional-features.rst

     The owner does not want to take special action to regain control.
     HTCondor handles this automatically.
  Flexible Policy Mechanisms
+    HTCondor allows users to specify very flexible policies for how they want jobs to be run.
+Conversely, it independently allows the owners of machines to specify very flexible policies about what jobs (if any) should be run on their machines.
+Together HTCondor merges and adjudicates these policy requests into one coherent system.

-    The ClassAd mechanism :index:`ClassAd`\ in HTCondor provides an extremely flexible, expressive framework for matchmaking resource requests with resource offers.
+    The ClassAd mechanism :index:`ClassAd`\ in HTCondor provides an expressive framework for matchmaking resource
+    requests with resource offers.
 Users can easily request both job requirements and job desires.
-For example, a user can require that a job run on a machine with 64 Mbytes of RAM, but state a preference for 128 Mbytes, if available.
-A workstation owner can state a preference that the workstation runs jobs from a specified set of users.
-The owner can also require that there be no interactive workstation activity detectable at certain hours before HTCondor could start a job.
-Job requirements/preferences and resource availability constraints can be described in terms of powerful expressions, resulting in HTCondor's adaptation to nearly any desired policy.
+For example, a user can require that a for a job to run at all, it must be started on a machine with a certain amount of memory, but should there be multiple available machines that meet that criteria, to select the one with the most memory.

 :index:`overview<single: overview; HTCondor>` :index:`overview`